Strigolniki: Beliefs

 There is some debate if the strigolniki were "heretical", if they were a proto-Protestant movement among Orthodox Christians, being similar to Lollardy or the Hussites, or if they merely opposed the priesthood.
 The strigolniki movement has been suggested to have had iconoclastic tendencies, though it is not clear if they came out against the use of icons.
 It is clearer that they came out against monasticism.

 The strigolniki opposed the ruling church, refusing to recognize its bishops and priests, and rejected going to Orthodox churches, instead gathering at separate meetings.
 They are also known to have criticized Orthodox priests whom they called "drunkards".
 They also repudiated ordainment, believing that simple laymen could perform church service, and the established church rituals.
 They also criticized the feudal order.
 The nature of the movement is seen from the words of Stephen of Perm: "Of the strigolniki illiterate people say: those neither steal nor collect wealth".

 Karetnikova suggested that the strigolniki were a response to changes in the Russian Orthodox Church, wanting to return from ritualism to the simplicity of New Testament Christianity, emphasizing the spiritual meaning of the sacraments and basing their views primarily on scripture, seeing it as their ultimate authority.
-Petrushko on the other hand argued that in the attitude of the strigolniki about the church and church hierarchy, though there are some similarities with Bogomils and Cathars, based on surviving sources they did not have a dogmatic system of theology and did not disagree with the church about Christology and on soteriology, instead most of their disagreements being with ecclesiology.
-Petrushko, judging by the fact that Photius believed it possible to return the strigolniki to the church, their disagreement with Orthodox dogma was not as dramatic as the Heresy of the Judaizers.
+Based on surviving sources they did not have a dogmatic system of theology and did not disagree with the church about Christology and on soteriology, instead most of their disagreements being with ecclesiology.
+Petrushko, judging by the fact that Photius believed it possible to return the strigolniki to the church, believes their disagreement with Orthodox dogma was not as dramatic as the Heresy of the Judaizers.

 M. V. Pechnikov argued that the strigolniki merely rejected the Orthodox priesthood, simony and confession to clergy, while not denying the sacraments of the church nor most dogma.

-Obolensky has instead suggested that the strigolniki were born from Bogomil or Cathar missionaries in Russia during the times of Kievan Rus'.

 Stephen of Perm mentioned that the strigolniki did not confess their sins to clergy but instead to the ground; however, the meaning of what Stephen meant is not clear.